HarperFamily/harperfamily-site/posts/2020-07-08-the-harper-family-cookbook-launch.md

 ![A number of Harper's gathered in shed around the art display of Nigel and Kyria Smith.](https://f001.backblazeb2.com/file/harperfamily-media/Harper-Cookbook-54.jpg)

+{% image "https://f001.backblazeb2.com/file/harperfamily-media/Harper-Cookbook-54.jpg", "A number of Harper's gathered in shed around the art display of Nigel and Kyria Smith." %}

 Five years ago, this corrugated tin shed had a massive makeover to host the wedding of Dougie's nephew Micheal and his bride Edith.
 Five years on however, the faded grandeur of that celebration still hangs limply from the ceiling.
 The wonder in a five year old's eyes that a shed could have a chandelier, was a fitting setting for this family gathering.
 We were as comfortable in a storage shed as we would have been in a fancy hotel.
 It's the people that matter after all.
 And so many people!
 Before 2020, having a gathering of 70 people would have been nothing to blink at.
 But as the families rolled in, all staying in their family groups, and spilling out of the shed, that sense of awe, of relief came rolling in too.
 It was so good to see family.
 To strengthen the bonds that connect us.

 And the question on everyone's lips?
 “How are you?”, ”How was Lockdown?”, “Were you working or at home?”
 The relief of talking to people who have a shared experience and the quiet gratitude that we could be together again was a balm to the soul.